mvertes/parscan/docs/modules/vm.md

 runtime.
 Neither can be stored directly in a typed Go `func` field via `reflect.Set`.
 Two mechanisms bridge this gap:

+1. **`funcFields` side-tables.** The VM maintains two `map[uintptr]Value` tables for parscan funcs assigned to native struct func fields:
+   - `funcFields` -- keyed by the `reflect.Value` memory address of the target field.
+Fast for direct access; invalidated when the struct is copied (e.g. by `append`).
+   - `funcFieldsByFuncPtr` -- keyed by the closure's stable function pointer (obtained by dereferencing the field address).
+Used as a fallback when address-based lookup misses after a copy.
-1. **`funcFields` side-table.** The VM maintains a `map[uintptr]Value` keyed by the address of the target reflect.Value.
-When the compiler detects assignment of a parscan func to a native struct field, it emits an instruction that stores the parscan func into `funcFields` while writing a zero/stub into the actual field.
+   When the compiler detects assignment of a parscan func to a native struct field, it emits an instruction that stores the parscan func into both tables while writing a zero/stub into the actual field.

 2. **`WrapFunc` opcode.** Converts the parscan func on the stack into a `ParscanFunc` by calling `reflect.MakeFunc` with a trampoline that